 Some examples of clean technique practices include thorough handwashing, wearing gloves, and maintaining a clean environment or work area.

 Clean technique uses non-touch practices.
 Non-touch practices prohibit healthcare professionals from touching key parts of objects, such as syringe tips and the inside of sterile dressings, even when they are wearing gloves.

-The medical community define clean technique as a modified form of aseptic technique, as maintaining proper hygiene and a clean environment will help achieve asepsis.
+The medical community defines clean technique as a modified form of aseptic technique, as maintaining proper hygiene and a clean environment will help achieve asepsis.

 People working in a variety of healthcare settings use aseptic technique.
-Aseptic technique is not the same as surgical asepsis, also known as sterile technique, which refers to a set of infection control practices that it is necessary to use in operating rooms.
+Aseptic technique is not the same as sterile technique, which refers to a set of infection control practices that are necessary to use in operating rooms.

 According to the U.S. Joint Commission, there are several different aspects of aseptic technique practices: